Consequences for late payment or non-payment of taxes

 - You have paid the overdue tax in full*, by the due date as stated in the late payment penalty notice; and

-- No waiver has been granted in the past 2 calendar years or you have paid on time for the past 2 years
+- No waiver has been granted in the past 2 calendar years up to date

 Appointment of agents